jsunn-y/PolymerGasMembraneML/README.md

 ```
 python plot_modelR2.py --modelname 'DNN_BLR_fing'
 ```
+The predicted and actual permeabilties are plotted like below:
 <p align="center"><img src="images/plot_modelR2_example.jpg" width="500" alt="" /></p>

 Similarly, the shap values for a trained model can be visualized via: